Struttura della prova e syllabus

 Modeling, understanding, representation, problem solving – Formulate a situation or problem in mathematical terms.
 Understand texts that use different languages and representations.
 Represent data, relationships and functions with formulas, tables, bar charts, and other graphical modes.
 Solve a problem by adopting simple strategies, combining different knowledge and skills, making logical deductions and simple calculations.

-Reasoning and problems section
+Logic and problems section

 The section contains problems that require to connect data and knowledge in non-immediate ways and to make logical deductions of some complexity.
 For example, you may be asked to determine whether a certain statement, or its negation, is a logical consequence of other statements, in which the following terms are used: if, then, all, none, some, at least one.
 This type of question can be placed in a mathematical context or in a context of common daily knowledge.
 The mathematical knowledge covered in the first four years of secondary schools of all kinds is sufficient to answer these questions.